 - Add the Flour.
 Stir until it turns golden

 - Make the Casserole Sauce.
 Let simmer until thickened.

 - Add the Veggies and Cheese.
 Save some of the cheese for topping.

 - Add the Chicken and Rice.
 Give it a big stir.

 - Top with Cheese.
 Don’t forget to grease your casserole dish.

-- Bake chicken and rice casserole at 350 degrees F for 15 minutes (no need to cover with aluminum foil).
+- Bake.
+Chicken and rice casserole cooks at 350 degrees F for 15 minutes (no need to cover with aluminum foil).
 Broil to brown the top.
-Garnish with herbs, let rest for a few minutes, then ENJOY!

 - To Store.
 Refrigerate leftover chicken and rice casserole in an airtight container for up to 4 days.